Posted in Criminal Defense on June 28, 2018

 Some searches can permit further seizures if law enforcement officers find additional evidence.
 For example, if police conduct a warrant for possession of illegal firearms uncovers evidence of illegal drugs, then that evidence is also legally viable for seizure under probable cause, so long as it was within the space the warrant dictated.

 If an officer approaches your home with the intent to search, you have the right to ask for the warrant.
 If one does not exist and an exclusion does not apply, then you are within your rights to deny the search.
 Even if an officer asks for your consent, you may deny it, no matter what tactics an officer may use to try to coerce you, as consent must be voluntary.

 If law enforcement conducts a search without a warrant or legal exception, then the evidence is subject to the exclusionary rule and the courts will likely reject whatever evidence the search yielded.
 The judge will decide whether the court will keep or exclude the evidence after hearing the arguments from the prosecution and defense.

-If you are under suspicion of a crime or feel law enforcement conducted a search in violation of your rights in Arizona, you should consult with one of our criminal defense lawyers.
+If you are under suspicion of a crime or feel law enforcement conducted a search in violation of your rights in Arizona, you should consult with one of our Glendale criminal lawyers.
 We can help you understand your rights and provide a defense with the intent of protecting you from an unjust search and seizure.